Eugenia Apostol

-Eugenia "Eggie" Apostol (born September 29, 1925) is a Filipino publisher who played pivotal roles in the peaceful overthrow of two Philippine presidents: Ferdinand Marcos in 1986 and Joseph Estrada in 2001.
+Eugenia "Eggie" Obsum Duran-Apostol (born Eugenia Obsum Duran, September 29, 1925 – September 13, 2026) was a Filipino publisher who played pivotal roles in the peaceful overthrow of two Philippine presidents: Ferdinand Marcos in 1986 and Joseph Estrada in 2001.
 She was awarded the 2006 Ramon Magsaysay Award for Journalism, Literature & Creative Communication Arts.

+In 1977, she and her husband Jose Apostol established the magazine Mr. & Ms., for which she served as editor-in-chief; from 1983 to 1985, the magazine's special edition extensively covered the investigation into the assassination of Ninoy Aquino.
+In December 1985, she founded the Philippine Daily Inquirer newspaper alongside other journalists in the aftermath of President Marcos announcing a snap presidential election, seeking to provide the anti-Marcos opposition with journalism outside the Marcos regime's influence.

-Early life
+Early life and education

 Apostol was born on September 29, 1925, the second child and second daughter among eight children of Fernando Ballesteros Duran, a doctor and member of the National Assembly, and Vicenta Obsum.
 In 1936, when her father was re-elected to the National Assembly, the family moved to Manila, where Apostol attended Holy Ghost College (now College of the Holy Spirit), where she finished elementary school as valedictorian in 1938.

 With the Japanese occupation of Manila in 1944, the family returned to Sorsogon.
 While poking through the ruins of their home after the battle for liberation, 18-year-old Apostol was injured by shrapnel when an unspent bazooka shell exploded.
-Apostol graduated magna cum laude at the University of Santo Tomas with a Bachelor of Arts in Philosophy and Letters in 1949.
-She wrote a column for Commonweal, a national Catholic weekly and copy for Philippine Manufacturing Company (now Procter & Gamble).
-She married Jose "Peping" Apostol on February 18, 1950.
+Apostol graduated magna cum laude at the University of Santo Tomas (UST) with a Bachelor of Arts in Philosophy and Letters in 1949.
+Novelist F. Sionil Jose was among Apostol's classmates at UST, and recalled her as being "a very good writer, very sweet, very hardworking".
+She wrote a column for Commonweal, a national Catholic weekly, and advertising copy for Philippine Manufacturing Company (now Procter & Gamble Philippines).
+She met Jose "Peping" Z. Apostol, an engineer and contractor, upon introduction by her Holy Ghost classmates on New Year's Eve 1948, with the two later marrying at San Vicente de Paul Church in Manila on February 18, 1950.